MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 For more information about the submission process for COSA and the APN database, see [COSA/APN database submission](cosa-apn-database-submission.md).

-## Differences between Windows desktop COSA and Onecore COSA

-In Windows 10, version 1703, COSA was available on Windows desktop devices and contained data-only provisioning settings for MOs.
-Starting in Windows 10, version 1709, COSA is also part of Onecore.
-This version of COSA for Onecore platforms contains additional settings such as voice call settings, messaging settings, and VoLTE (Voice over LTE) settings.

-For more information about the settings in desktop COSA, see the tables in [Planning your desktop COSA/APN database submission](planning-your-desktop-cosa-apn-database-submission.md).

-For more information about the settings in Onecore COSA, see [Planning your Onecore COSA submission](planning-your-onecore-cosa-submission.md).

 ## FAQ

 - [What are the settings that MOs can specify in COSA?](#settings)